The Price is Right

 - Where are users coming from?
 Is Facebook driving your downloads, or is it a dud?

 - If you want help, try using tools like:

-Try making minor changes, using controls and following the scientific method to fine
+- Try making minor changes, using controls and following the scientific method to fine tune

-This goes for your marketing, graphic design and user experience.
-No stone should be left
+marketing, graphic design and user experience.
+No stone should be left unturned, but don’t